LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Submitting Form Data to Lasso-Enabled Databases
 -----------------------------------------------

-Using Lasso 9 Server, one has the ability to submit data from a PDF form to a Lasso-enabled site to interact with a database.
+Using Lasso Server, one has the ability to submit data from a PDF form to a Lasso-enabled site for interaction with a database.
 PDF forms may be used in the same way as HTML forms to submit request parameters to a Lasso response page, where database actions can occur via an `inline` method.